 If you are unsuccessful in meeting the requirements for CPHR, your log will be rejected and you will be advised of what you must do to rectify the situation (i.e. submit explanatory or supplemental information) and the time period for completion of these activities.

-If you do not meet the requirements in the time period set, your CPHR is revoked, you will have to stop using the initials CPHR, and CPHR Canada will be notified to remove your name from the National CPHR registry.
+If you do not meet the requirements in the time period set, your CPHR is revoked, you will have to stop using the initials CPHR, and your name will be removed from the National CPHR registry.

 If you wish to become a CPHR once again, you must follow to pathway to attaining the CPHR.